eevanwong/eevanwong/README.md

 ### 🙌 About

 I'm a first year Systems Design Engineering student at the University of Waterloo.
 I'm interested in open-source, the poppins font, web dev, and anything inbetween!
-Currently working on a project that analyzes the correlation of NBA players and who they have indirectly played with.
+Currently working on a project that finds indirect connections of different NBA players.

 ### I'm learning:
 - React/Redux